sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/40-phase4-assembly.md

 ### Camera

 Also be sure to connect the camera before fully pressing down the Pi Hat.
 Note the camera port on the Pi is closer to the HDMI port.
+Also, the port is fairly shallow, so the FFC cable does not go in very deeply.

 ### BEC